The world is evolving rapidly towards mobile and digital formats for many everyday tasks.

 trusted identities based on Digital Driver's License provided by states.

-Through a $2M grant awarded to Gemalto, four jurisdictions – Idaho, Colorado, Maryland and Washington D.C. – will soon be implementing a pilot for a secure Digital Driver's License (DDL), which many believe to be the future of trusted identities.
+Through a $2M grant awarded to Gemalto, four jurisdictions – Idaho, Colorado, Maryland, and Washington D.C. – are implementing a pilot for a secure Digital Driver's License (DDL), which many believe to be the future of trusted identities.
+In 2017, Wyoming decided to join the pilot.

-There are striking similarities in challenges and potential benefits with what is called a "national eID scheme" in many other countries where states are including digital identity as a defining feature in a digital space of trust, with good levels of security, interoperability and data protection.
+There are striking similarities in challenges and potential benefits with what is called a "national eID scheme" in many other countries where states are including digital identity as a defining feature in a digital space of trust, with proper levels of security, interoperability, and data protection.

 Convenience of the mobile format – potential new identification use cases